mikanikos/Fork-Accountability/docs/3-accountability-algorithm.md

     # Monitor algorithm
     runMonitor(V, h, firstRound, lastRound):

-        // compute max number of faulty processes respect to the number of validators
+        // compute max number of faulty processes with respect to the number of validators
         f = (V.length - 1) / 3

         # send request to validators